didi/cube-ui/document/components/docs/en-US/validator.md

 - Add warning style to form component

   If you want to add warning style to form component, you could put the form component into the Validator component.
 Because when the validation failed, the Validator component will get a CSS class `cube-validator_warn` so that you could select the descendant form element of class `cube-validator_warn` ro add warning style.
-And we have added the red border for input and textarea by default.

   ```html
   <cube-validator :model="text" :rules="rules" v-model="valid">